 Crafting an industrial robotics pitch deck requires a strategic structure that conveys your message clearly and effectively.
 Here is a slide-by-slide breakdown that you can adopt for your presentation:

-For an indepth look in this structure, check out my industrial robotics pitch deck outline guide.
+For an indepth look in this structure, check out my industrial robotics pitch deck template guide.

 This structure is designed to guide the investor through a logical flow, from identifying the problem to presenting your solution and its market potential, all the way through to your ask and the team that will make it happen.